HippyRei/ee474/lab4/README.md

 the user likes.

 In order to ge the program to run on boot, a series of steps need to be taken.
-Refer to the subsection titled "tank_entry.sh" for instructions on how to set this up.
+Refer to the subsection titled "tank_entry.sh and tank_entry.service" for instructions on how to set this up.

-# tank_entry.sh
+# tank_entry.sh and tank_entry.service
-This is a bash script that is used to launch the programs on boot.
+These files are used to launch the programs on boot.
 The following instructions need to be followed before the boot sequence will work and the system can be used untethered: